-The next Rough Water Clinic is 18 March 2018
+The next Rough Water Clinic is 11 August 2018 – Sign Up Here!

 For experienced OWRC rowers the Rough-Water Clinic is an exciting step into the wider and wilder part of open water rowing.
 San Francisco bay is justifiably famous for it’s breezes and tidal currents, both of which will create rough water conditions.
 That’s why we train our rowers to handle these conditions with confidence, and many enjoy the challenge and excitement of the Bay’s varying conditions.